bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ## Being a Consultant (not just a domain expert)

-At Bitovi, we pride ourselves in being able to deliver more than just staff augmentation.
-Being a consultant means understanding and engaging with the client’s broader business context, building strong relationships, asking insightful questions, and providing tailored solutions.
+At Bitovi, we pride ourselves in being able to deliver more than just staff augmentation (additional staff on a project).
+Being a consultant means understanding and engaging with the client’s broader business context, building strong relationships, asking insightful questions, and providing solutions that benefit the client’s business and customers.
 Your role is to be a partner to the client, offering expertise that goes beyond fulfilling tasks to include strategic thinking and problem-solving.

 ### Common roles on software projects